 Breaking Down Business Degree Career Paths

 Management consultants and management analysts are professionals who are trained to identify solutions to complex business problems and improve efficiency.
 They design strategies to improve the financial and operational health of their client organizations.
-Companies hire management consultants for their industry knowledge, problem-solving abilities and objectivity.
+Companies hire management consultants for their industry knowledge, problem-solving abilities, and objectivity.
 Some consultants specialize in an industry or field, such as inventory management, and others join firms that provide general consulting services.
-The BLS projects the number of opportunities for management consultants is expected to grow 14%, or much faster than the average of all occupations, from 2018 to 2028.3
+The BLS projects employment of management consultants to grow 14%, or much faster than the average of all occupations, from 2018 to 2028.3

-Though there are many different types of financial analysts, such as securities, investment and ratings analysts, in general, they all collect and examine vast quantities of financial data and then make recommendations to companies or clients based on these analyses.
-Generally, financial analysts are broken into two separate groups.
-Buy-side analysts work for organizations that have money to invest, and sell-side analysts help investment banks and securities firms sell their products.
-According to the Bureau of Labor Statistics, job prospects for financial analysts are projected to grow by 12% through 2024.7
+Though there are different types of financial analysts, they all collect and examine vast quantities of financial data and then make recommendations to companies or clients based on these analyses.
+Generally, financial analysts are broken into two separate groups: buy-side analysts work for organizations that have money to invest, and sell-side analysts help investment banks and securities firms sell their products.
+According to the BLS, employment of financial analysts is projected to grow 6% from 2018 to 2028.4

 Market Research Analyst

 Market research analysts are key members of product and marketing teams tasked with developing new products.
-Market research analysts seek to understand why consumers prefer certain products and therefore they conduct surveys and analyze data to track what consumers want and what it would take to change their minds.
-The U.S. Bureau of Labor Statistics reports job opportunities for market research analysts are projected to grow by 19% through 2024.8
+Market research analysts seek to understand why consumers prefer certain products; they conduct surveys and analyze data to track what consumers want and what it would take to change their minds.
+The BLS reports employment of market research analysts is projected to grow 20% from 2018 to 2028.5

 Loan officers use a process called underwriting to determine whether a loan applicant is qualified.
 They collect and verify financial documents from the loan applicant to determine the applicant’s needs and assess whether the applicant is capable of paying back the loan.
-The role of a loan officer is typically customer-centric, since he or she may guide applicants through the financing process.
-There is also a sales component to the occupation, since loan officers are usually expected to market their lending institutions’ products and services and solicit new business.
-The Bureau of Labor Statistics projects job prospects for loan officers to grow 8% through 2024.10
+The role of a loan officer is typically customer-centric, but there is also a sales component to the occupation since loan officers are usually expected to market their lending institution’s products and services and solicit new business.
+The BLS projects employment of loan officers to grow 8% from 2018 to 2028.6

-Meeting, convention and event planners bring together every individual who has a role in planning a meeting, convention or special event.
-It requires working with many individuals in the hosting organization as well as those with external resources such as venues, transportation companies, caterers, rental companies and florists.
-Meeting, convention and event planners must keep track of all meeting logistics as well as troubleshoot problems.
-They also communicate with everyone involved to maintain the event team’s focus and meet deadlines.
-According to the U.S. Bureau of Labor Statistics, careers for meeting, convention and events planners is projected to grow by 10% through 2024.11
+Meeting, convention, and event planners bring together every individual who has a role in planning a meeting, convention, or special event.
+The role requires interfacing with individuals within the hosting organization and outside of it, such as venues, transportation companies, caterers, rental companies, and florists.
+Meeting, convention, and event planners must keep track of all meeting logistics, troubleshoot problems, and communicate with everyone involved to maintain the event team’s focus and meet deadlines.
+According to the BLS, employment of meeting, convention, and event planners is projected to grow 7% from 2018 to 2028.7

 Training and Development Specialist

-Training and development specialists plan, conduct and administer training programs to improve employees’ knowledge and skillsets.
-Additionally, training and development specialists assess training needs through surveys, employee interviews, and consultations with managers.
-Based on this information, they then develop training manuals, course materials and online learning programs.
-These specialists also perform administrative tasks such as monitoring costs, scheduling classes, setting up systems and equipment, and coordinating enrollment.
-The Bureau of Labor Statistics reports the job growth outlook for training and development specialists is projected at 7% through 2024.12
+Training and development specialists plan, conduct, and administer training programs to improve employees’ knowledge and skillsets.
+They assess training needs through surveys, employee interviews, and consultations with managers, and based on this information, they develop training manuals, course materials, and online learning programs.
+They may also perform administrative tasks such as monitoring costs, scheduling classes, setting up systems and equipment, and coordinating enrollment.
+The BLS reports that employment of training and development specialists is projected to grow 9% from 2018 to 2028.8

-At Colorado Technical University, our business degree curriculum offers the opportunity to learn industry fundamentals and real-world principles, and our programs are ACBSP accredited.
-U.S. News & World Report, a global organization and authority in education rankings, ranked CTU bachelor’s degrees among the Best Online Programs for three consecutive years (2015 - 2017).
-Additionally, the business degree programs offered by Colorado Technical University are ACBSP accredited.
-Learn more about CTU's business degrees.
+At Colorado Technical University, our business degree curricula offer opportunities to study industry fundamentals and real-world principles, and our programs are ACBSP accredited.
+U.S. News & World Report, a global organization and authority in education rankings, continues to rank CTU bachelor’s degrees on its Best Online Programs list.
+Learn more about CTU's business and management degrees.

-www.coloradotech.edu/disclosures.
-CTU cannot guarantee employment or salary.
+CTU cannot guarantee employment, salary, or career advancement.
 Not all programs are available to residents of all states.
-Financial aid is available for those who qualify.

 Get More Details